UniversalDependencies/docs/morphology.md

 Lemmas are typically determined by language-specific dictionaries and lexica.
 In contrast, the part-of-speech tags and grammatical properties are taken from two universal inventories defined below.

-In morphology theory, the triplet _<lemma, POS tag, features>_ of a word-form is called the _morphosyntactic representation (MSR)_ of that word.
-A set of triplets that share their _<lemma, POS tag>_ value is called an _abstract paradigm,_ and the respective set of word-forms is called a _concrete paradigm_ of that word.
-In lexicalist approaches to morphosyntax, these rich, high-dimensional paradigms provide the interface between the lexical and the syntactic parts of the grammar.

 ## Part-of-Speech Tags